Orienfish/shittyrobot/README.md

 3. Connect ultrasonic sensor to Raspberry Pi through GPIO.
 Notice that you need to use extra resistors as the output voltage of ultrasonic sensor is 5V but the maximum acceptable voltage of GPIO is 3.3V.
 Check the tutorial [here](https://www.modmypi.com/blog/hc-sr04-ultrasonic-range-sensor-on-the-raspberry-pi).

-4. Install OpenCV on Raspberry Pi. <br>
+4. Install OpenCV on Raspberry Pi and perform image processing as in `stereo/stereo_display.py`. <br>
 You can follow this [tutorial](https://www.pyimagesearch.com/2017/10/09/optimizing-opencv-on-the-raspberry-pi/) to build an optimized version of OpenCV with NEON and VFPV3 enabled.
 My experience is that this could improve the speed by around 50%!

 ## Results